jakovg1/connect-four/README.md

 # Connect four

-A classic simple game of connecting 4 tokens of your color in a row to win!
+A classic game of connecting 4 tokens of your color in a row to win!
 Multiplayer or simple  [minimax AI](https://en.wikipedia.org/wiki/Minimax) opponent to play with.

 Made with Angular 16.